-The University of Queensland Business School will host the 23rd Academy of Marketing Science (AMS) World Marketing Congress (WMC) in 2020.
-This internationally reputed conference will be held from Tuesday 14 to Friday 17 July 2020 at the St Lucia Campus.
+The University of Queensland Business School will host the 23rd Academy of Marketing Science (AMS) World Marketing Congress (WMC) in 2021.
+This internationally reputed conference has been postponed from July 2020 until July 2021 (exact dates to follow).

 ‘Discovery with Social Impact’